enbraun/slate/source/includes/_project.md

 }
 ```

 Retrieves the details of an existing project.
-You only need to provide the unique project identifier that was returned upon project creation.
+You only need to provide the unique project identifier that was returned upon project creation as request parameter.

 ### Returns